 Product management is all about making the right decisions—what to build, when, and how to meet customer needs.
 With so many moving parts, frameworks help simplify the process by providing clear, structured approaches.

 In the world of product development, the titles “Product Manager” and “Product Owner” are often used interchangeably, but they actually represent two distinct roles.
+While both are essential to the success of a product, they focus on different aspects of the product lifecycle.
+Understanding the differences between product manager vs product owner can help clarify responsibilities, improve teamwork, and ultimately lead to better products.

 A product manager plays a crucial role in bringing great ideas to life.
 They are the bridge between customers, business goals, and development teams, ensuring that products are valuable, feasible, and marketable.
+But what exactly does a Product Manager do?

 Bringing a product to life—from idea to launch and beyond—is no small task.
 That’s where product management comes in.
 It’s the structured process that helps businesses create, improve, and sustain products that meet customer needs while driving growth.

 Every product goes through a natural journey from the moment it enters the market to when it eventually phases out.
 Understanding this journey can be the difference between a product thriving or fading away.
+In this guide, we’ll explore the stages of the product life cycle and how recognizing them can help you make strategic decisions, maximize your product’s potential, and stay competitive in the market.
+Whether you’re launching a new product or managing an existing one, knowing how to navigate these stages is key to long-term success.